Solve each quadratic inequality. Give the solution set in interva... | Study Prep in Pearson+

 Quadratic Inequalities

-A quadratic inequality involves a quadratic expression set less than, greater than, or equal to a value.
-Solving it means finding all x-values that satisfy the inequality, often by analyzing the sign of the quadratic expression over intervals determined by its roots.
+A quadratic inequality involves a quadratic expression set greater than or less than a value, such as ≥ 0.
+Solving it requires finding the values of the variable that make the inequality true, often by analyzing the sign of the quadratic expression.

 Recommended video: